Skip to main content

 • Separated preview and final output

-The workflow is now split into preview generation (step ⑤) and final export (step ⑧).
-This lets you review the exact timestamps in a full-quality preview before configuring zoom effects, and you can iterate on zoom settings without re-generating the base video.
+The workflow is split into preview generation and final output.
+This lets you confirm exact timestamps on a full-quality preview before configuring zoom, and iterate on zoom settings without regenerating the base video.
+The final output step also checks that resolution settings haven't changed since the preview was generated, preventing silent configuration mismatches.

 zoompan=z='if(gte(on,150),if(lt(on,159),(1+(2.0-1)*(on-150)/9),\